theissn/tpb-searcher/README.md

 # TPB Searcher

-Simple cli tool to search TBP and open in your preferred torrent client.
+Simple cli tool to search TPB and open in your preferred torrent client.

 ## Demo